 Many people confuse shipping vitamins with shipping prescription medicine, which is an entirely different ball game.
-All major shipping carriers restrict the shipment of medicine, unless shippers meet specific requirements.
-In order to send medicine through a parcel, shippers must either be a(an):
+All major shipping carriers restrict the shipment of medicine unless shippers meet specific requirements.
+In order to send any type of prescription medicine through a parcel, shippers must either be a(an):

 If you don’t meet any of these above requirements, you may run into issues when sending out prescription medicine.
 So, in the meantime, stick to sending vitamins and supplements to get the job done.

 You Can Ship Vitamins Internationally with Any Major Carrier